essandess/etv-comskip/README.md

 Jon Christopher wrote the original etv-comskip for non-HD recordings.
 Dick Gordon, Rick Kier, and Lycestra all contributed.
 I refactored the original code with work with the HD version of Comskip and handle MP4 transcodings and iTunes exports.

 None of this would be possible without Erik Kaashoek's [Comskip](https://github.com/erikkaashoek/Comskip).
-Erik has a contributor's link at his [website](http://www.kaashoek.com/comskip/), and asks for a $10 donations for the version of Comskip included in this distribution.
+Erik has a contributor's link at his [website](http://www.kaashoek.com/comskip/), and asks for $10 donations for the version of Comskip included in this distribution.

 ## License